 Using company gender equality data to score fund portfolios

-The companies analyzed by Equileap cover over 90% of the total investments of the funds we scored.
+The companies analyzed by Equileap cover nearly 90% of the total investments of the funds we scored.
 Not every holding is scored, but for most funds, a large percentage of their holdings have been scored by Equileap.

-Each of the funds we analyzed is based in the U.S., offered as an open-end mutual fund or ETF, is at least 40% invested in direct stock holdings, and has at least 33% Equileap coverage – that is, at least 33% of the holdings are stocks issued by companies that were scored by Equileap.
+Each of the funds we analyzed is based in the U.S., offered as an open-end mutual fund or ETF, is at least 40% invested in direct stock holdings, and has at least 33% Equileap coverage – that is, at least 33% of the long-position holdings are stocks issued by companies that were scored by Equileap.

 Currently, our analysis is focused on stock investments – we don’t score bond funds, or other non-stock-based funds.